AaronAscencio/Cash/README.md

 Implement a program that calculates the minimum number of coins required to give a user change.
 # Implementation Details
-Write, in a file called cash.py, a program that first asks the user how much change is owed \n and then spits out the minimum number of coins with which said change can be made.
+Write, in a file called cash.py, a program that first asks the user how much change is owed <br />
+and then spits out the minimum number of coins with which said change can be made.
 Get the user’s input and print to output your answer.
 Assume that the only coins available are quarters (25¢), dimes (10¢), nickels (5¢), and pennies (1¢).